earthly/website/blog/_posts/2021-09-30-awk-examples.md

 </div>

-I can also work backwards from the last position forward by subtracting from `NF`.
+I can also work backward from the last position forward by subtracting from `NF`.

 ``` bash
 $ awk -F '\t' '{ print $NF "\t" $(NF-2)}' bookreviews.tsv | head